battle of panipat

 What are the advantages of using Cannons in the Battle?

-The first Battle of Panipat was one of the earliest Battles in which Babur used gunpowder firearms and field artillery.
+The 1st Battle of Panipat was one of the earliest Battles in which Babur used gunpowder firearms and field artillery.
 The cannons and artillery played a decisive role in the victory of the battle of Babur.
 This was one of the reasons why the Lodi dynasty ended.
 The Lodi dynasty was much more dependent on the traditional mode of warfare, but these cannons gave Babur an edge over Lodi’s army.

 There are certain advantages of using cannons in Medieval warfare.